A geometric model for non-uniform processes of morphogenesis: Introduction

 A material point $X$ is said to undergo a process of evolution without morphogenesis when its symmetry groups at all the instants are conjugated. $\mathcal{C}$ is said to be a process of evolution without morphogenesis when all the points undergo a process of evolution without morphogenesis.
 Hence, remodeling is an example of the process of evolution without morphogenesis.
 In other words, as it is natural, any process of morphogenesis is a particular case of aging.
 Thus, a process of morphogenesis entails a breakdown of symmetry, a sudden change in the material symmetry type.
 Using the technique of characteristic distributions, we have been able to express it in terms of a differential equation, which we call the morphogenesis equation.

 The paper is structured as follows.
 In section \ref{chardist345} we present an overview of the definitions and results needed in groupoid theory and their associated characteristic distributions.
 In section \ref{partelasticmat} we introduce the concept of material evolution of simple bodies, while in section \ref{section4} we construct the material groupoid associated with the vertical body-time manifold, next to the associated material distributions.
 Section \ref{section5} is devoted to discuss the phenomenon of morphogenesis.
-It should be noted that not only theoretical constructions are made, but also the linear equations that determine the morphogenesis are obtained.
-In particular, it is important to highlight that, we give a specific way to construct the material distribution for this phenomenon.
+It is convenient to point out that the main development of this paper is contained in this section.
+First, we start studying a natural generalization of the notion ``\textit{normalizer}'' and ``\textit{normal subgroup}'' from groups to groupoids.
+Here, we prove some general results (Proposition \ref{propositionaux1}, Proposition \ref{2.2} and Corollary \ref{corollaryaux1}), but we do not do a deep study of this theory, because our interest is focused on its application to Continuum Mechanics.
+Then, we use this notion to deal with the notion of morphogenesis.
+In fact, not only theoretical constructions are made, but also the linear equations that determine the morphogenesis are obtained.
+In particular, it is important to highlight that, we give a specific way to construct the material distribution which characterize the phenomenon of morphogenesis.
 Namely, the material distribution is pointwise generated by the left-invariant vector fields $\Theta$ on $\Phi \left( \mathcal{V} \right)$, the space of linear isomorphisms between fibres of the vertical bundle $\mathcal{V}$ of the body-time manifold, satisfying that